nora-sandler/farmers-bazaar-client/README.md

 # Farmers Bazaar
-For people who are following diets restrictions and need new ideas on recipes.
 Farmer's bazaar is created for farmers who want to sell fresh products to local shoppers.

 ## Working Prototype